 You may want to do this is your cats and/or dogs shed mostly the same colour, and that colour happens to be available.

-Yet another option from Mambe, again – waterproof, fully machine washable, quiet, and soft, though this one made of thick Polartec Classic 200 Fleece on the outside.
+Yet another option from Mambe, again – waterproof, fully machine washable, quiet, and soft, this one cheaper, and a smaller size so you can use it as a recliner throw.

-I’d strongly consider grabbing one of these two options as a duvet replacement for my own bed.
+I’d strongly consider grabbing one of these two options as a duvet replacement, or on top of the areas my cats hang out in most, at the foot of my bed.

 These leak proof non-slip mattress pads are excellent for pee proof protectors for pets, but I don’t think they are large enough to cover the entire bed.